isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 3. Add a valid "Google identity" in the Google ID box

-Once you have completed these steps, ISB-CGC will obtain the Google identity that you provided and you will be given "viewer" access to the COSMIC tables in BigQuery.
+Once you have completed these steps, ISB-CGC will obtain the Google identity that you provided and you will be given "viewer" access to the COSMIC tables in BigQuery after a short delay.
 You will also be added to an exploratory Google Cloud Platform (GCP) project called isb-cgc-cosmic which will allow you to run queries at no cost to you.

 Notes
 *****